AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 # TO DO

-- Cleanup Python code to match current conventions
-  - import csv23.py
-  - use Config class and not CONFIG dict.
 - Finish this document
 - In `organize_downloads.py`
   - Fix code.
 It should move files from `WD\Download` folders to